allegro/allegro.tech/_posts/2015-07-16-spark-kafka-integration.md

 }
 ```

-The producer is created (and disposed) once on the driver but the message is sent to an executor.
+The producer is created (and disposed of) once on the driver but the message is sent to an executor.
 The producer keeps open sockets to the Kafka brokers so it cannot be serialized and sent over the network.

 The producer initialization and disposal code can be moved to the inner loop as presented below.